prozilla-os/ProzillaOS/README.md

 ProzillaOS is a web operating system inspired by Ubuntu Linux and Windows made with React by Prozilla.
 It aims to function much like a real operating system, with the exception of running entirely on the web.

-> Please note that ProzillaOS is far from complete and many additional features will be added in the future.
+> Please note that ProzillaOS is a WIP and far from complete and many additional features will be added in the future.

 ## Features